rehierl/abstract-properties/10-x-hierarchies/11-0-setup-variations/0-1-trees-in-ast-dst.md

 - a collection of (ordered) sequences
 - each prefix of every sequence must be an element

-note that ..
+Note that ..

-- ordered by "prefix-of"
+- ordered using the "prefix-of" operator

 <!-- ======================================================================= -->
 # remarks

 - both concepts focus on prefixes
-- since maths needs to deal with infinity
+- since maths needs to deal with sets of infinite size
-- smaller numbers are less significant (downwards)
+- downwards - smaller numbers are less significant
-- larger numbers are more significant (upwards)
+- upwards - larger numbers are more significant